How Student Loan Benefits Can Help Retain Employees

 The Takeaway

 Benefits that can help ease the burden of student debt are important tools employers can utilize to recruit and retain talent and promote financial wellness among employees.
-This is especially important now that the payment pause implemented during the pandemic is ending and workers will once again be facing monthly student loan payments.
-Student loan repayment and matching contribution programs are two benefits employers may want to consider in this current environment.
+This is especially important now that borrowers are facing new repayment policies and potential program changes by the Trump administration.
+Student loan repayment and matching contributions are two benefits employers may want to consider in this current environment.

 SoFi at Work can help.
 We’re experts in the student lending space.
 With SoFi at work you have access to platforms and information that will help build the benefits you need to create a successful and loyal workforce.